 You can easily navigate your way around cities on the metro or by foot and jump on a high-speed train to travel from Taipei in the north to Kaohsiung at the southern tip of the island in less than 3 hours!

-The top two things that make Taiwan a great destination for solo female travelers is how friendly the locals are and the country-wide wifi network in Taiwan that makes it easy to access the internet wherever you are.
+The top two things that make Taiwan a great destination for solo female travelers are how friendly the locals are and the country-wide wifi network in Taiwan that makes it easy to access the internet wherever you are.

 Recommended by Erica Riley of Travels with Erica

 You may think of Fiji as a place for a romantic honeymoon, but it offers solo travelers adventure as well.
 In particular, even budget backpackers will find Fiji a wonderful place to visit.
 Fiji is safe and laid back.
-You should exercise only the usual, common sense precautions when visiting Fiji.
+You should exercise only the usual, common-sense precautions when visiting Fiji.
 Walking alone at night for example is still something to be avoided, but there is not much urban clubbing to be seen in town so this likely will not limit your experience.

-Noteworthy spots in Nadi include the largest Hindu temple in the southern hemisphere, the Sri Siva Subramaniya Swami Temple, and a large open air farmer’s market.
+Noteworthy spots in Nadi include the largest Hindu temple in the southern hemisphere, the Sri Siva Subramaniya Swami Temple, and a large open-air farmer’s market.
 If you’re looking to elevate your experience with some memorable, luxurious excursions, check out Malamala Beach Club and Cloud 9.